clipperhouse/uax29/words/README.md

 ### Limitations

 This package follows the basic UAX #29 specification.
-For more effective or idiomatic treatment of words across languages, there is more that can be done, scroll down to the [“Notes:” section of the standard](https://unicode.org/reports/tr29/#Word_Boundary_Rules):
+For more idiomatic treatment of words across languages, there is more that can be done, scroll down to the [“Notes:” section of the standard](https://unicode.org/reports/tr29/#Word_Boundary_Rules):

 > It is not possible to provide a uniform set of rules that resolves all issues across languages or that handles all ambiguous situations within a given language.
 The goal for the specification presented in this annex is to provide a workable default; tailored implementations can be more sophisticated.